XoMiya-WPC/BetterReporting/README.md

 * **CustomMessage:** This is a simple Message that can be added alongside the embed.
 String format ofc.

 * **LocalReportColor + CheaterReportColor:** These are decimal values of colours.
 To convert your hex to decimal you can use [this website](https://www.mathsisfun.com/hexadecimal-decimal-colors.html "Convert Hexadecimal to decimal").
 Despite being string you must only use decimal!!!
+These will be changed respectively.

 * **VerboseMode:** Outputs more console information